Felly Bull

 • Grate the halved tomatoes, pressing the fleshy, cut face of the tomato against the grater.
 (As you grate each tomato half, the skin will flatten out and be left behind.)
 Discard the skin.

-• Heat two tablespoons of the olive oil in a 28 to 30cm cazuela or shallow flameproof casserole, add the shallot and fry gently for 10 minutes or until soft and sweet but not browned.
-Add the garlic, pimentón and chillies and fry for 2 minutes more, then stir in the tomatoes and cook until they have broken down into a sauce.
+• Heat 2 tbsp of the olive oil in a 28 to 30cm cazuela or shallow flameproof casserole over a medium heat, add the shallot, turn the heat down to low, and fry gently for 10 minutes or until soft and sweet but not browned.
+Add the garlic, pimentón and chilli flakes and fry for 2 minutes more, then stir in the tomatoes and cook for around 30 seconds, until they have broken down into a sauce.

-• Stir in the fish stock, saffron and 1.5 tsp of salt and bring to the boil.
+• Stir in the fish stock, saffron and salt and bring to the boil.
 Sprinkle in the rice, stir once, then leave to simmer vigorously over a medium to high heat for 6 minutes.

 • Meanwhile, cut the roasted red pepper or jarred pimientos into 1cm wide strips, removing and discarding any skin or seeds.
 Sprinkle them over the top of the rice and shake the pan briefly so they sink into the mixture a little.
 Lower the heat and leave to simmer gently for another 12 minutes.
 At the end of this time almost all the liquid should be absorbed and the rice will be pitted with small holes.